Eliminating Moisture In Your Home

 Is there excess moisture present in your home?
 Too much moisture is a serious risk factor in a living space.
 When you have excess levels of moisture in the air, the risk of mold growth skyrockets.
 All of that extra water within indoor air will damage your floors and walls, among other surfaces.

-Additionally, humidity helps to breed mold that can cause health ailments in those who are susceptible.
+Additionally, indoor humidity helps to breed mold that can cause health ailments in those who are susceptible.
 That’s why eliminating moisture levels is more than a strategy for preserving your property’s value.
 In some cases, lowering the high humidity level comes with important health benefits for residents.

 The Starting Point: Where Does The Excess Humidity Come From?